Valid confidence intervals for post-model-selection predictors: Numerical study

 Consider now a given configuration of $n$, $\Sigma $, the model selection procedure, the target (either the design-dependent or the design-independent target), as well as of a matrix $X$ and a vector $x_{0}$ that have been obtained in the manner just described.
 Then we estimate the minimal (over $ \beta $ and $\sigma $) coverage probabilities (conditional on $X$ and $x_{0}$ ) of the confidence intervals obtained from the constants $K_{naive}$, $ K_{1} $, $K_{3}$, and $K_{4}$ for the given target under investigation.
-The minimal coverage probabilities are estimated by a three-step Monte Carlo procedure similar to that of \cite{leeb13various}, where for each of the constants $K_{naive}$, $K_{1}$, $K_{3}$, and $K_{4}$ we do the following: We first sample independently $m_{1}=1,000$ parameters $\beta $ from a $p$ -dimensional random vector $b$ where $Xb$ follows a standard Gaussian distribution within the column-space of $X$.
-Then, for each of these vectors $\beta $, we draw $I_{1}=1000$ Monte Carlo samples from the full model (i.e., from a $N(X\beta ,\sigma ^{2}I_{n})$-distribution) using $\beta $ and $\sigma =1$ as the true parameters.
-[For invariance reasons it suffices to consider only the case where $\sigma =1$.]
-For each Monte Carlo sample, we use the standard unbiased estimator $\hat{\sigma}^{2}$ of the error variance (under the full linear model), we carry out the model-selection procedure $ \hat{M}$, and we record whether or not the target currently under investigation is covered by the confidence interval obtained from (\ref {eq:general:form:CI}) with $K(x_{0},\hat{M})$ replaced by the constant $K$ under investigation.
-For each $\beta $, the $I_{1}$ recorded results are then averaged, resulting in $m_{1}$ Monte Carlo estimates of the coverage probabilities depending on the $m_{1}$ sampled vectors $\beta $.
-Then for the $m_{2}=100$ vectors $\beta $ corresponding to the smallest estimated coverage probabilities from the first step, we repeat the Monte Carlo procedures, but this time with $I_{2}=10,000$ Monte Carlo samples, and we record the vector $\beta $ that yields the smallest estimate for the coverage probability in this second step.
-Performing these two steps for each of the four constants $K_{naive}$, $K_{1}$, $K_{3}$, and $K_{4}$ results in four vectors $\beta (1)$, $\beta (2)$, $\beta (3)$, and $\beta (4) $.
-In a third step, we now reevaluate the coverage probability of any of the four confidence intervals at each of the vectors $\beta (j)$, $ j=1,\ldots ,4$, this time now with $I_{3}=100,000$ Monte Carlo samples, and record, for each of the confidence intervals, the minimum of these four estimates of the coverage probabilities.
-This is then used as the final estimate of the minimal coverage probability of the confidence interval under consideration.
+The minimal coverage probabilities are estimated by a three-step Monte Carlo procedure similar to that of \cite{leeb13various}, which is described in detail in Appendix \ref{app D}.
 We stress here that the minimal coverage probabilities found by this Monte Carlo procedure are simulation-based results obtained by a stochastic search over a $10$-dimensional parameter space, and thus only provide approximate upper bounds for the true minimal coverage probabilities.